ctseng777/ctseng777.github.io/_news/2025_LLM_as_judge.md

 ---
-title: "The position paper about 'LLM as judge' spawn from my collaboration work with Oumi AI will be submitted soon!
+title: "My work with Oumi AI \"When Judgment Becomes Noise: How Design Failures in LLM Judge Benchmarks Silently Undermine Validity\" is submitted!
 Stay tuned!"
 date: 2025-09-04 00:01:00 +0800
 ---